-4. Having a Forward Tilting Pelvis
+4. Having A Forward Tilting Pelvis

-Having a forward tilting pelvis (also known as sway back or Donald Duck syndrome) is when your stomach protrudes forward while your bottom sticks out (just like Donald!).
+As having a forward tilting pelvis (also known as sway back or Donald Duck syndrome) is bad news for your back.

 Our bodies are designed to move and regular physical activity throughout the day is vital for maintaining strong and healthy muscles.

-However in the modern world so many of us live a life that is far too sedentary, especially during working hours when we are forced to sit or stand still for long periods of time.
+And this is especially the case during working hours, when we are forced to sit or stand still for long periods of time.

 6. Restricted Blood Flow